 Life situation that allows for 7+ months away from home

 CFI / CFII / MEI

 Previous aerial imaging experience - especially w Pictometry/Eagleview system.

 Availability and willingness to work more than one season.

 We do not accept phone calls regarding employment.

 Email your resumé to:

-Please include complete employment history for the past 5 years, Total time, Multi time, Actual IFR time AND Hood IFR time, any previous aerial mapping experience, Type aircraft flown.
+Please include your flight training history, complete employment history for the past 5 years, Total time, Multi time, Actual IFR time AND Hood IFR time, any previous aerial mapping experience and type of aircraft flown.
 A personal reference from your CFI or pilots you've flown with is helpful but not required.
-Please be advised: Not following these instructions exactly may result in your resume not being routed properly and therefore never reviewed, and in any case, the inability to follow instructions is a disqualifying factor.
+Be advised: Not following these instructions exactly may result in your resume not being routed properly and therefore never reviewed, and in any case, the inability to follow instructions is a disqualifying factor.